Syllabus

 Weekly Labs

 These are hands-on R assignments that directly reinforce the concepts from the week’s class.
 They are your primary opportunity to practice coding, build models, and interpret results.
 Labs will be submitted as R Markdown files, and your lowest score will be dropped.
+Labs will be due the Sunday night (11:59pm) before the next class.

 Journal Entries